 29. [Grand Rapids, SE Kent] Safe Republican.

 Old SS 2010: 51.8-46.5, McCain: 42.1, 2006 R Avg: 57.2 Romney: 46.3

 Republican: Dave Hildenbrand (incumbent)

 Analysis: Hildenbrand narrowly defeated Dave LaGrand in 2010 in the closest state senate race that year.
 The district drops Kentwood and adds several very conservative southwestern townships.
 It moved right 2.8/2.3%.
 Still, Grand Rapids has moved left over the past decade.
-Both democrats have lost previous races.
+It seems Hildenbrand will not be seriously opposed this time.

 30. [Ottawa County] Safe Republican.

 Old SS 2010: 76-21, McCain: 61.2, 2006 R Avg: 73.7 Romney: 66.8

 Analysis: Ottawa County is consistently the most Republican in Michigan.
 Meekhof is a candidate to be Senate majority leader next term.

 Old SS 2010: 59-41, McCain: 46.2, 2006 R Avg: 54.3 Romney: 51.4